SadRobotChannel/af/sato.host.md

 <p> </p>
 <p><img src="/assets/images/sato-02.png" border="0"></p>
 <p> </p>
 The sato faucet changes its payout scheme often.
 Several weeks ago it was paying 100 satoshi every hour.
-Now, as you see from screenshot below, it allows you to claim with 0 internal (claim after claim after claim) and pays you 20 satoshi, but you can only 7 times per day.
+Now, as you see from screenshot below, it allows you to claim with 0 min interval (claim after claim, no wait) and pays you 20 satoshi, but you can only 7 times per day.
 Tomorrow the payout scheme may be different again.
 <p> </p>